erturkmemmedli/Java-Resume-Web-App/README.md

 - Object Relational Mapping (ORM) -> JPA, Hibernate
 - Overall Model-View-Control (MVC) -> MySQL-JSP-Servlet

 This app is designed to connect the database, consisting of resume of users, and provide web interface for the resumes.
 Furthermore, new resumes can be added to the database, existing resumes can be updated and deleted.
-All necessary sections of CV (general information, contact information, experience and skills) can easily be modified, added, and deleted.
+All necessary sections of CV (general information, contact information, experience, and skills) can easily be modified, added, and deleted.
 Overall project is designed based on OOP standards and SOLID principles.
+After database design, ORM (JPA) was used to convert data between the relational database (MySQL) and the heap of the OOP language (Java).